mozilla/pioneer-study-online-news/TESTPLAN.md

 This is set during the second phase of the study.

-`treatment` is the branch where the bias rating doorhanger is shown.
+The `treatment` branch is where the bias rating doorhanger is shown.

-`control` is the branch where no bias rating doorhanger is shown.
+The `control` branch is where no bias rating doorhanger is shown.

+`extensions.pioneer-online-news.logUploadAttemptInterval`

+**Default:** `10800000`

+This sets the frequency at which the addon attempts to upload the log.
+If the time specified in `extensions.pioneer-online-news.logSubmissionInterval` has not passed it will not be uploaded.
+You should make sure this is always less than `extensions.pioneer-online-news.logSubmissionInterval`.
+By default it is set to 3 hours.

 ### Installing the addon